Courses

 • Python programming: Able to use Jupyter notebooks to read, understand, and write simple programs in Python.

 The course's live synchronous sessions are every Tuesday and Thursday from 7:00 p.m. to 8:00 p.m.
-CST, starting October 10, 2023.
-The final live synchronous session is on November 30, and all required assignments are due by December 10, 2023.
-The time commitment per week is four-to-five hours.
+CST.
+All required assignments are typically due one week after the final scheduled synchronous session.
+The time commitment per week is four to five hours.

 Key topics include: